vsphere-tmm/vsphere-with-tanzu-dev-center/vm-service/README.md

 - Virtual Machines
     - List all VMs
         - Show summary of VM
-        - Show details of VM, including editing the VM
+        - Show details of VM, including editing the VM, health status, and recent events
         - Toggle display of TKG Cluster VMs
     - Action menubar
         - Create a new VM (Default and Advanced configuration)